jmschindele/bamazon/README.md

 # bamazon
-Bamazon is a CLI App using MySQL database to store a set product inventory which is updated by the user.
+Bamazon is a CLI App that uses Node.js to query a MySQL database.

-The application first displays the list of all products available by completing a MySQL read request.
+The application first displays the list of all products available by completing a MySQL read request and looping through the table data.

 The application then uses npm's inquirer to ask the user for a product ID and a quantity.